Trump Organisation's £150m Aberdeenshire 'village' approved

 It comes 13 years after the Trump Organisation first submitted its ambitious plans for the north east site.
 It has seldom been far from controversy ever since.

-Much of the unrest surrounding the Trump Estate plans has stemmed from the way it will be phased, and the manner in which it diverges from the Trump Organisation’s original blueprint for the area, which were approved by the Scottish Government in 2008.
+Much of the unrest surrounding the Trump Estate plans has stemmed from the way it will be phased, as well as the manner in which it diverges from both the council’s local development plan and the Trump Organisation’s original blueprint for the area, which was approved by the Scottish Government in 2008.

 That initial planning application was ratified on the basis that its economic benefits would outweigh the environmental harm of building on part of Foveran Links, a site of special scientific interest (SSSI).
-It provided for 950 holiday homes, a 450 bed hotel, and 35 golf villas.
+It provided for 950 holiday homes, a 450 bed hotel, and 35 golf villas, with Mr Trump promising to spend £1bn and create 6,000 jobs.

 However, none of those elements have been delivered, and Mr Trump has yet to turn a profit on what the Trump Organisation continues to call “one of the greatest golf courses ever built.”

-The most recent accounts filed with Companies House show it is running at an annual loss of £1.25m, and remains reliant on loans totalling £41.9m.
-A second golf course on the site was approved by the council earlier this week.
+The most recent accounts filed with Companies House show it is running at an annual loss of £1.25m, employs 84 staff, and remains reliant on loans totalling £41.9m.

+Plans for a second golf course, to be named after Mr Trump’s Lewis-born mother, Mary Anne MacLeod Trump, were approved by a council committee at a separate hearing earlier this week.

+The Trump Organisation said the original phasing was no longer economically viable, a view supported by Stephen Archer Aberdeenshire Council’s director of infrastructure services who said although the new plans were “less attractive economically,” they were “welcomed.”